Riley19280/code-stencil/docs/docs/walkthrough/functions-and-variables.md

 ### Variables

-Variables are defined as such:
+Variables are defined using the `variable` method:

 ```php
 Stencil::make()